awinml/voyage-embedders-haystack/README.md

 #### What's New

+- **[v1.7.0 - TBD]:**

+  - The new `VoyageContextualizedDocumentEmbedder` component supports Voyage's contextualized chunk embeddings.
+  - Contextualized embeddings encode document chunks "in context" with other chunks from the same document, preserving semantic relationships and reducing context loss for improved retrieval accuracy.

 - **[v1.5.0 - 22/01/25]:**

   - The new `VoyageRanker` component can be used to rerank documents using the `Voyage Reranker` models.